MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 1. Compile the example by using the following command in the same directory as the previous step:

-    ```dos
+    ```cmd
-    cl /std:c++latest /EHsc /nologo /W4 /MTd importExample.cpp std.obj
+    cl /std:c++latest /EHsc /nologo /W4 /reference "std=std.ifc" importExample.cpp std.obj
     ```

-    We didn't have to specify `std.ifc` on the command line because the compiler automatically looks for the `.ifc` file matching the module name specified by the `import` statement.
-When the compiler encounters `import std;`, it finds `std.ifc` since we put it in the same directory as the source code--relieving us of the need to specify it on the command line.
+    It isn't necessary to specify `/reference "std=std.ifc"` on the command line in this example because the compiler automatically looks for the `.ifc` file matching the module name specified by the `import` statement.
+When the compiler encounters `import std;`, it can find `std.ifc` if it is located in the same directory as the source code.
 If the `.ifc` file is in a different directory than the source code, use the [`/reference`](../build/reference/module-reference.md) compiler switch to refer to it.

     If you're building a single project, you can combine the steps of building the `std` standard library named module and the step of building your application by adding `"%VCToolsInstallDir%\modules\std.ixx"` to the command line.
 Make sure to put it before any `.cpp` files that consume it.
 By default, the output executable's name is taken from the first input file.
 Use the `/Fe` compiler option to specify the output file name you want.
 This tutorial shows compiling the `std` named module as a separate step because you only need to build the standard library named module once, and then you can refer to it from your project, or from multiple projects.
 But it may be convenient to build everything together, as shown by this command line:

-    ```dos
+    ```cmd
-    cl /FeimportExample /std:c++latest /EHsc /nologo /W4 /MTd "%VCToolsInstallDir%\modules\std.ixx" importExample.cpp
+    cl /FeimportExample /std:c++latest /EHsc /nologo /W4 "%VCToolsInstallDir%\modules\std.ixx" importExample.cpp
     ```

     Given the previous command line, the compiler produces an executable named `importExample.exe`.
 When you run it, it produces the following output: